 4 May 2019 - 13 October 2019

-This summer, Ditchling Museum of Art + Craft will present a major new exhibition on the work of craftswomen who turned their practice’s into successful businesses between the two World Wars.
-Women’s Work will focus on pieces made by textile artists, weavers, ceramicists and silversmiths, many of whom were informed by their experiences traveling during the First World War.
+This summer, Ditchling Museum of Art + Craft presents a major new exhibition on the work of craftswomen who turned their practice’s into successful businesses between the two World Wars.
+Women’s Work focuses on pieces made by textile artists, weavers, ceramicists and silversmiths, many of whom were informed by their experiences traveling during the First World War.
 Often overshadowed by their male counterparts, these pioneering women achieved success by looking to past techniques to create contemporary designs, which went on to inform future generations of craftspeople.

 Working with pre-industrialised technique led to livelier results for the makers.
 The exhibition will include textiles by groundbreaking designers Barron & Larcher and ceramics from leading potter Denise Wren.

-There will also be cutlery by silversmith Catherine ‘Casty’ Cobb who capitalized on the demand for fine stainless-steel cutlery after the war.
+There is also cutlery by silversmith Catherine ‘Casty’ Cobb who capitalized on the demand for fine stainless-steel cutlery after the war.
 She made knives and forks with steel elements forged in Sheffield to her designs, to which she added delightful and distinctive pique handles.